Showing posts with label vendors. Show all posts

 20 December 2009

-ERP Systems: ERP Software Predictions for 2010
+💫ERP Systems: ERP Software Predictions for 2010

 ERP Systems

-Again on Panorama Consulting Group’s 360 ° Blog post on Top Ten ERP Software Predictions for 2010.
-Sorry, given the current economical context, excepting the eventual acquisition moves and few sporadic attempts to change something in ERP vendors’ strategy I don’t feel anything big coming for the next year.
+Writing again on Panorama Consulting Group’s 360 ° Blog post on Top Ten ERP Software Predictions for 2010.
+Given the current economical context, excepting the eventual acquisition moves and few sporadic attempts to change something in ERP vendors’ strategy I don’t feel anything big coming for the next year.
 Most probably ERP vendors like any other companies will be more focused on cutting down losses, reducing the headcount, introducing one or two features in their products, maybe putting on hold some of the projects they are working on unless immediate profit is expected, the shift changing from “thinking big” to “focused thinking”, keeping the flag up.

 It’s true that the crisis we are going through stresses the importance of having tangible benefits after implementing an ERP solution, cutting down the costs, breaking such projects in easily chewing pieces in the attempt of reducing the risks and obtaining results faster, though whether phased rollouts is best approach for that it’s more a philosophical question.
 Even more, an ERP solution is just a piece of the puzzle, you have to consider in the end the overall infrastructure, the many other systems floating around as isolated islands, the culture of people, the maturity of the business, and maybe the most important - the means by which an ERP system could be leveraged to higher level of performance, and maybe this is the best factor considered when calculating the ROI; however you can’t achieve that if you’re not having in place adequate (business intelligence) tools and mindset to derive benefit out of your ERP system!
 Maybe that’s the direction CIOs have to follow – striving for performance and eliminating waste, thinking lean and green, sustaining business value.